ParinazSetayeshgar/Vue3-Iran-Weather-Report/README.md

 On this branch:

-The project in the main branch is converting to Vue3 project.
+The project is going to show current weather of whole Iran Regions.
-Converting has been done through Vue CLI & SFC concepts.

-Also Vuex library is used for dealing data through components.
+Vue3-country-region-select library is used for creating dropdown menu of regions.

 For ruuning the project:
 1) Clone the project.